sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan-dependencies.md

 ## Filters

-Filters offer limiting display of Workflows and dependencies:
+Filters allow limiting the display of Workflows and dependencies:

 - **Notices Announced**: Displays Workflows for which Notices are announced, i.e. Orders are scheduled but did not yet start and did not yet post the Notice.
 When a Notice is posted, its announcement is dropped.
 - **Notices Present**: Displays Workflows for which Notices have been posted and can be processed.
 If a Notice is consumed by a Workflow, then it will be dropped and will no longer be present.